Starexify/BigSwordsR/README.md

 ⚠️**Please note that this is just an alpha version, so expect that features may be buggy or not fully implemented yet.
 We would appreciate your feedback and ideas as we work on this project!**

-## 🗞️ Cosmicore News

-Nothing to see here yet

 ## ℹ️ About

 Cosmicore is a brand-new meteors mod for minecraft, inspired by the nostalgia of the old Falling Meteors mod, but with a whole lot more content.

 ## ✨ Features